viviantran706/cse15l-lab-report/LabReport3.md

 ./technical/file.txt
 ```

-This finds all the files that are in the **./technical** directory.
-This is really helpful when looking for regular files, really nice when the user wants to look for a specific file.
+This will find all the files that are in the **./technical** directory.
+This is really helpful when looking for regular files.

 ```
 find ./technical -type f -name "*.txt"